mwilkins91/maroku/readme.md

     ## destroy container
     - docker rm #containerID

+# Admin
+    ## add ssh keys to dokku (so other people can deploy)
+    - dokku ssh-keys:add nameOfUserHere path/to/sshkey/here
+    - include admin in the name to give them admin powers

 NOTES:
     -Pushing to Dokku may not delete docker container, but WILL delete the container from dokku.
 May be neccesary to manually kill the now out of date docker container.